-In 2001, three years after breaking ground, the house was finally completed.
-In the end, Harrison’s bale raising was a celebratory affair, with all manner of artists, dancers and musicians stacking the straw and plastering the mud.
+In 2001, 3 years after breaking ground, the house was finally completed.
+In the end, Harrison’s bale-raising was a celebratory affair, with all manner of artists, dancers, and musicians stacking the straw and plastering the mud.

 Harrison wrote his final piece there, and the building has been described as his last and finest instrument.
 The rust-colored arched house, rising up out of the desert, is now an arts and ecology residency center called Harrison House.
 In 2017, The New York Times reviewed a performance of Harrison’s 1949 Suite for Cello and Harp when it was performed there.
 “Emil Miland’s cello sounded ten times its size,” the Times said, “and caused the walls to feel elastic.”

 Harrison House is now owned by filmmaker Eva Soltes, who in 2008 showed her documentary on Harrison, “A World of Music,” for the local and county officials in Joshua Tree.
 “They were all there, the mayor, the building people,” she said.
 “In the film Lou speaks about the years it took the bureaucrats to issue a permit for his house.
 And he looks right out at them and says,” she paused for a gleeful laugh, “‘The bastards!’”